 The American Diabetes Association’s lower cut-off value for impaired fasting glucose (100 mg/dL) is lower than the World Health Organization’s (110 mg/dL).

-Without having done a 2-hour oral glucose tolerance test, it is impossible to tell if I have impaired glucose tolerance.
+Without a 2-hour oral glucose tolerance test, it is impossible to tell if I have impaired glucose tolerance.

 Hemoglobin A1c (HbA1c)

-Based on my borderline fasting plasma glucose level (5.6 mmol/L, or 100 mg/dL) and using the American Diabetes Association’s diagnostic criteria, I am “prediabetic,” in that I am at higher risk of developing diabetes mellitus.
+Based on my borderline fasting plasma glucose level (5.6 mmol/L, or 100 mg/dL) and following the American Diabetes Association’s diagnostic criteria, I am “prediabetic” and, therefore, at higher risk of developing diabetes mellitus.

-However, at this point in time, it seems that intensifying the lifestyle interventions I have used in the past few months will be excessive and may dramatically affect my quality of life.
-Therefore, I am pushing on with my existing diet and exercise routine, in the hope that it will improve my fasting plasma glucose level.
+However, it seems that intensifying the lifestyle interventions I have used in the past few months will be excessive and may dramatically impact my quality of life.
+Therefore, I am pushing on with my existing diet and exercise routine to improve my fasting plasma glucose level.